zachlandes/reddit-fundraisers/README.md

 ## Contribution

 If you have any comments or suggestions, feel free to get in touch with us on Reddit: [u/thezachlandes](https://www.reddit.com/user/thezachlandes).

+## Repository

+For the latest updates and to contribute to the project, visit our [GitHub repository](https://github.com/zachlandes/snoowy-day-fund/tree/main).

 ## License